Federal Constitutional Court: Criticism

-Another criticism of the federal constitutional court issued by the former president of the Federal Intelligence Service, Dr. August Hanning, is that the court tends to overprotect people, according to him, even members of ISIS.
+Another criticism of the federal constitutional court issued by the former president of the Federal Intelligence Service, August Hanning, is that the court tends to overprotect people, according to him, even members of ISIS.
 He considers that to hinder the efficiency of German intelligence agencies in favour of protecting people in far-away countries.

 Finally, numerous decisions have been criticised and sparked demonstrations.

 Landmark decisions

 Impact on European constitutional questions

 On 12 September 2012, the Court stated that the question of whether the ECB's decision to finance European constituent nations through the purchase of bonds on the secondary markets was ultra vires because it exceeded the limits established by the German act approving the ESM was to be examined.
 This demonstrates how a citizen's group has the ability to affect the conduct of European institutions.
 On 7 February 2014, the Court made a preliminary announcement on the case, which was to be published in full on 18 March.
 In its ruling, the Court decided to leave judgment to the Court of Justice of the EU (CJEU).

+In this regard, the ruling of 5 May 2020 deemed an act of the EU and the Weiss Judgment of the Court of Justice "ultra vires", for having exceeded the powers granted by the Member States.
+The EU decided to initiate infringement proceedings against Germany.
+In response to the notification, the German government provided the European Commission with satisfactory assurances.
+As a result, the case was closed in December 2021.